Awguhst/measure-theory-notes/README.md

 # Measure Theory Notes

-These are some very questionable measure theory notes based on *Measures, Integrals, and Martingales* by René L. Schilling.
-Some might even call them **suspicious**.
+These are some very questionable measure theory notes based on **Measures, Integrals, and Martingales* by René L. Schilling**.

 ## Topics Covered